MA in Italian

 Why the MA?

 Our MA offers a comprehensive and rigorous introduction to the field and preparation for further study in Italian Literature, Culture, Theater, Film, and Linguistics.
 Through an intensive two-year period of study, research, and apprenticeship, students wishing to continue their studies are given individualized advising with the goal of identifying PhD programs that best match their goals and interests.
-This might mean doctoral study at Pitt in related fields like Linguistics or Theater.
-More often, with a Pitt MA in hand, our students have been impressively successful at securing admission and funding at the best Italian PhD programs in the country—Berkeley, Brown, Duke, Indiana, Illinois, Madison-Wisconsin, NYU, U of Oregon, U of Texas-Austin, Stanford, and Yale, just in the last ten years' worth of graduates.
-Pitt MA alums have also been successful in obtaining teaching positions in the profession: our graduates currently occupy faculty positions at the University of Texas-Austin, Gettysburg College, the University of Alberta, Santa Clara University, and the University of Oklahoma.
+This might mean doctoral study at Pitt in related fields like Linguistics or Theater, or in Pitt's new and innovative Critical European Culture Studies PhD.
+More often, with a Pitt MA in hand, our students have been impressively successful at securing admission and funding at the best Italian PhD programs in the country—Berkeley, Brown, Duke, Indiana, Illinois, Madison-Wisconsin, U of Michigan, NYU, UNC, U of Oregon, U of Texas-Austin, Stanford, and Yale, just in the last 20 years' worth of graduates.
+Pitt MA alums have also been successful in obtaining teaching positions in the profession: our graduates currently occupy faculty positions at Bucknell College, Santa Clara University, the University of Alberta, the University of Texas-Austin, and the University of Oklahoma.
 Others are pedagogical and curricular leaders at Columbia University and private language schools around the country; still others teach Italian in primary and secondary education positions in the Pittsburgh region and beyond.
+Many of our more recent graduates are working in language-related positions in Pittsburgh's booming tech sector.

 During their time here, Pitt MAs gain a broad exposure to the field of Italian Literary and Cultural Studies, learning and honing the skills necessary for the intellectual work of the field: analysis, critical reading, clear writing and argumentation, teaching.
 Most MA students—through our generous teaching assistantships—acquire cutting-edge pedagogical training and two years of teaching experience in stand-alone introductory Italian-language courses.
-Thanks to our recentlyexpanded Study Abroad offerings they have the opportunity to go abroad as Program Assistants or Teaching Assistants with our exciting slate of Study Abroad programs in Italy.
+Thanks to our recently expanded Study Abroad offerings they often have the opportunity to go abroad as Program Assistants or Teaching Assistants with our exciting slate of Study Abroad programs in Rome and Florence.
+Read more about some of our Italian MA Program Alums and Italian Success Stories.